davidan1981/rubybreaker/TUTORIAL.md

 ### Duck Type

-This type is inspired by the Ruby Language's duck typing, _"if it walks like a duck and quacks like a duck, it must be a duck."_ Using this type, an object can be represented simply by a list of method names.
+This type is inspired by the Ruby Language&rsquo;s duck typing, _"if it walks like a duck and quacks like a duck, it must be a duck."_ Using this type, an object can be represented simply by a list of method names.
 For example `[walks, quacks]` is an object that has `walks` and `quacks`